AdobeDocs/campaign-classic.es-ES/help/workflow/using/starting-a-workflow.md

 La barra de herramientas permite iniciar y rastrear la ejecución del flujo de trabajo.

 A continuación se detalla la lista de opciones disponibles en el menú **[!UICONTROL Actions]** y el menú contextual.

+>[!IMPORTANT]
+>
+>Keep in mind that, when an operator performs an action on a workflow (start, stop, pause, etc.), the action is not executed straightaway, but instead placed in a queue in order to be processed by the [workflow module](../../workflow/using/architecture.md).

 ## Barra de herramientas de acciones {#actions-toolbar}